embedconsult/jkembedded-audio-board/firmware/mspm0-gpo-extender/README.md

   6. reserved for future use
   7. reserved for future use

-The device tree in `boards/arm/jkembedded_mspm0/jkembedded_mspm0.dts` declares the PCA9538-compatible target, pinctrl defaults for I2C, and a `gpio-map` group documenting the mux outputs.
-These bindings allow the firmware to expose a register map already understood by Linux while keeping the Zephyr build reproducible via the board definition.
+The device tree in `boards/arm/jkembedded_mspm0/jkembedded_mspm0.dts` documents pinctrl defaults for I2C and the mux GPIO map.
+The PCA9538 compatibility is consumed on the host side; the firmware should expose that register map over I2C so existing `pca953x` drivers work without modification.